ukb-dt/kla-00/index.md

 In the end, the system didn’t resolve into a revelation.
 It simply settled—gently, inevitably—into its long-time behaviour.

-All the parameters you began with, $(E, x)$, the drift $\epsilon_x/t$, the fixed prior $C_x$, the gradients and curvatures, the swamps and channels, the nine-mile loops and volcanic ridges… they never asked to be solved.
+All the parameters you began with, $(E, x)$, the drift $\epsilon_x\ t$, the fixed prior $C_x$, the gradients and curvatures, the swamps and channels, the nine-mile loops and volcanic ridges… they never asked to be solved.
 They only asked to be *observed long enough* for their invariance to reveal itself.

 Once it did, the rest was trivial.